-The 1998+ engine is already fairly well optimized, so unless you are willing to spend good cash for a turbocharger, the only easy upgrades are an underdrive pulley, cold air intake, exhaust system upgrade (contact Dynomax for a local dealer), and K&N air filter, which is a controversial item.
+The engine is already fairly well optimized, so the most practical upgrades are an underdrive pulley, cold air intake, exhaust system upgrade (contact Dynomax for a local dealer), and K&N air filter, which is a controversial item.
 Some claim the K&N increases air flow without loss of protection; others say it is a waste of money, and at worst, that it lets more dirt into the engine.
 If the K&N does make a difference, it is at the highest rpms when airflow becomes critical.
+There are performance computers of varying utility and generally overstated claims, as well.

 The first step is to replace the stock tires, which are often the car's main problem.
 For those on a budget, we would recommend Yokohama's AVID series.
 Tire Rack can sell them to you at bargain prices.
 We also tested the highly rated Bridgestone Potenza RE93, but found that these tires tend to chirp more on acceleration, which can bring trouble with the law.
 We recommend getting better tires immediately, as the stock Goodyears can be slippery in water; better tires also reduce stopping distances.
 (Other commonly recommended, inexpensive tires are the Goodyear Aquatred, Dunlop D60A2, and Goodrich Comp T/A. Try Tire Rack for good prices).